dijksterhuis/octatools/README.md

 - There will be bugs.
 - octatools only works with OS version 1.40B (the one I have installed)
-- AIFF files are not currently supported for `octatools-bin samples` commands.
+- AIFF files are not currently supported for `octatools-cli samples` commands.
   Only WAV files are currently supported.
-- Most commands from `octatools-bin` can *probably* be run on Windows, but I mainly develop on Linux, so I might have missed some issues. macOs will be a whole other kettle of fish.
+- Most commands from `octatools-cli` can *probably* be run on Windows, but I mainly develop on Linux, so I might have missed some issues. macOs will be a whole other kettle of fish.
 - If you are worried about destroying your Octatrack projects / data files --